How-To: New Year’s Resolutions 2014

 - Learn to love what I am capable

 The upside to this dream is that it will probably save me some money (less alcohol and eating out) or at least not add anything to my Target Monthly Income.
+But with the money I will be saving I’ll need to buy vitamins but good thing I got iHerb coupons so I can get the vitamins and protein powder for a better price.

 There are loads of free resources online relating to health and fitness.
 I found a very do-able program on Bodybuilding.com.
 Created by Jamie Eason (above), the Jamie Eason LiveFit 12 Week Trainer combines three progressive phases of training, nutrition and supplementation.
 This is not some quick-fix, look-hot-in-5-days program and does not require giving up any major food groups.
 It is focussed on resetting to a healthier lifestyle.